 People who become addicted to the internet need more and bigger computers, more software, and the time they spend on the computer continues to increase.
 They may spend excessive (for their income) amounts of money and time on their computer activates.

-When unable to do their usual activities the internet addict will become angry, fearful, anxious or depressed.
+When unable to do their usual activities the internet addict will become angry, fearful, anxious, or depressed.
 Should their connection fail they are unable to do other activities in the place of their internet routine.

 3. Excessive usage.

 What is excessive is a matter of perspective.
 Most addicts can’t see that their activity has become excessive until it has become too late.
-Neglect of other areas of the life is a good sign this activity is becoming excessive.
+Neglect of other areas of life is a good sign this activity is becoming excessive.

 Does the internet user stay up too late and then are they tired all the next day.
-Does this time online interfere with their job, school work or family life?
+Does this time online interfere with their job, school work, or family life?
 Is this person neglecting their role responsibilities?

 All of these are signs that the use of the internet has become excessive.

-4. Continued usage despite negative consequences.
+4. Continued use despite negative consequences.

 The internet addict will begin to lie to others around them about their usage and the nature of their online activities.
-We have talked elsewhere, or will soon about how this lying may be a sign that the person is using the internet in the service of another addiction, like an affair, gambling or a sexual addiction.
+We have talked elsewhere, or will soon about how this lying may be a sign that the person is using the internet in the service of another addiction, like an affair, gambling, or a sexual addiction.
 The lying we are talking about here is not about covering up the why of their usage but this lie is about covering up the extent of their usage.